bernibra/tagtango/README.md

 ## Input Data Requirements

 As of now, please be aware that the hosting server has limitations, and the dataset size should not exceed 1GB.
+We advise against accessing the web application on a phone screen as the visualization may not be optimal.
+For the best user experience, we recommend using a desktop or tablet device.

 ### Accepted Data Formats